All About Sessions Civil Court

 Question: Where do I call for case information?

-Question: What is the phone number and FAX number for the Circuit Court?
+Question: What is the phone number and FAX number for the Sessions Court Civil Division?

-Question: Where is the Circuit Court Clerk located?
+Question: Where is the Sessions Court Civil Division located?

-Answer: On the fifth floor of the Hamilton County Courthouse, Chattanooga, Tennessee.
-The Courthouse is located
+Answer: On the first floor of the Hamilton County Courts Building, Chattanooga, Tennessee.

 Question: What is the mailing address: